hphelion/documentation/network-quickstart.md

 All of the procedures in this section require that you access the Networks or Routers tab in the Project section of the HP Public Cloud Console, <a name="NetworkTab">as shown</a>:

    <br><img src="media/network-tab-crop.png"  alt="" />

+## Using the Default Network ## {#default}

+HP Public Cloud compute activation comes with a default configuration that includes:

+* A network
+* A subnet
+* A router for connecting the subnets to the Internet
+* A security group with basic server options

+You can use the default network to [deploy HP Public Cloud virtual server instances](#CreateServer), or [modify the network configuration](#customize) using the HP Public Console or the HP Cloud 13.5 CLI.

+**Note:** The default security group allows all traffic to and from the network.
+For information on security groups in version 13.5, please see the knowledge base article [Managing Your Security Groups](https://community.hpcloud.com/article/managing-your-security-groups-135) for details.

 ##Customizing your network## {#customize}